varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/GettingKobweb.md

 ### Install a JDK with the IntelliJ IDE

-For a more automated approach, you can request IntelliJ install a JDK for you.
+For a more automated approach, you can request IntelliJ to install a JDK for you.

 Follow their instructions here: https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk

-### Building the Kobweb CLI
+### Compile the source

 The Kobweb CLI is actually maintained in a separate GitHub repo.
 Once you have the JDK set up, it should be easy to clone and build it: